2021-2023 Human Genetics Scholars

 Emory University, Department of Human Genetics

-Trenell Mosley is a Doctoral Candidate at Emory University.
+Trenell Mosley received her Doctoral Degree at Emory University.
 She obtained her Bachelor’s in Science in Human Biology from The University of Texas at Austin.
 She currently works under Dr. Michael Zwick and Dr. Jennifer Mulle, and her thesis work is aimed at understanding the contributions of genetic and genomic variation to rare genetic disorders.
 Specifically, she focuses on the influence of genomic architecture in the formation of recurrent copy number variants.
 She also works extensively within the university to aid and advocate for diversity support and inclusion on campus and, more broadly, in STEM higher education and the workforce.

 Postdoctoral Research Scientist